victorbofill/busmall/user_stories.md

 # BusMall Market Research
 ## Research into product demand
 ### To-do User Stories for research app
+As a market researcher, I want to view the results of the survey as a bar chart.
+As a developer, I want to use Chart.js to construct the bar chart.

 ### Complete User Stories for research app
 As a market researcher, I want customers to make one choice of three options, depicted as pictures.